silasmontgomery/vue-dynamic-select/README.md

 # vue-dynamic-select
-A VueJS plugin that provides a searchable and reactive select list component.
+A VueJS plugin that provides a searchable and reactive select list component with no dependencies.